Yield Optimizer Stack Adapt

 Take a Walk on the Wild Side

-Eventually, you’ll come across the one-of-a-kind Chihuahuan Desert exhibit, an immersive showcase of the flora and fauna of North America’s largest desert.
+During your visit to the zoo, you’ll come across the one-of-a-kind Chihuahuan Desert exhibit, an immersive showcase of the flora and fauna of North America’s largest desert.
 Stroll past a simulated flash flood and pause for a while at the Mexican wolf habitat.
 Continue and you’ll find two jaguars, Guapo and Luna, as well as coatimundis (a raccoon-like species native to South and Central America).
 After seeing some of the desert’s animals, take on the Copper Canyon Challenge Ropes Course.
 Ideal for adults and older kids, the course features gravity-defying challenges that’ll test your balance.
 There’s even an area for younger kids, Sky Tykes, so everyone can get in on the action.

 When you’re not discovering the wonders of the desert and admiring animals from all over the world, let your kids explore the Foster Tree-House Playground.
 Composed of five tree houses perched 16 feet above ground, the playground features slides, a tunnel, cargo netting, log climbers, and 360-degree views of the surrounding area.
 If you visit during the summer, cool off at the Hunt Family Desert Spring, where you’ll find dancing water, gushers, spray tunnels, and more.
-Need a pick me up?
+Need a pick-me-up?
 Stop by the Grasslands Café for a juicy burger, hot dog, and kid-friendly meals, or the Beastro Kiosk if you’re craving Dippin’ Dots ice cream or a cold drink.

 With so much to see and do, the El Paso Zoo offers the kinds of immersive and educational experiences that make it a fantastic place to visit with your family.